International Agricultural Education Fellows Program

 Farmer teaching group of farmers

 IAEFP is a USDA funded program that provides opportunities for five fellows to assist and support schools in Uganda to establish school-based agricultural education and youth extension programs.
 Participating schools receive classroom instruction, field demonstrations.
-Fellowship duration March– December 2023 (Approx. 9 months).
+Fellowship duration April– December 2023 (Approx. 9 months).

 Read the fellowship scope of work and learn more about the program here.